-Mia Harte (voice of Katie) is in the seventh grade at King Middle School, in Berkeley, California.
+Mia Harte (voice of Katie) attends school in Berkeley, California.
 She loves to sing, dance, act, and play the cello.

 Todd Maki (conductor and mix engineer, orchestral score) is director and conductor of the Youngstown Scoring Stage, where he conducted and mixed Josh Rodriguez's score for DEAR DEATH.
 Drawing on his classical training as a pianist and percussionist, with a lifelong interest in electronic synthesis, Todd has established himself as an engineer, a multimedia producer, and a composer for film.

 Heather Collins (ink and paint) makes stop-motion and hand-drawn animation.
 She works on the stop-motion show Tumble Leaf (Amazon Studios) and teaches stop-motion animation at UCLA's Animation Workshop.
 Her recent film THE WALKER has won accolades at festivals all over the world, including Best of Festival at Gumbyfest 2015.